Magnetohydrodynamic drag on an oscillating sphere in a rotating spherical cavity: Polar mode: confinement and strong rotation effects on the bulk flow

 \section{Polar mode: confinement and strong rotation effects on the bulk flow}

-In figure \ref{fig:meridVelocityRotation}, meridional plots of the three velocity components forced by polar oscillation are showed (a) $\gamma =$ 0.92 and (b) $\gamma =$ 0.99.
-There, we compare B74 solution ($\boldsymbol{U}_\mathrm{B74}$), the rotation perturbed potential flow $\boldsymbol{U}_1$ (\ref{syst:Lamb2}), and its correction $\boldsymbol{U}_2$ (\ref{eq:Busse_ordre2}) with numerical (N) simulation (meridional plane, zoom up to $r=6a_s$).
+In figure \ref{fig:meridVelocityRotation}, meridional plots of the three velocity components forced by polar oscillation are shown (a) $\gamma =$ 0.92 and (b) $\gamma =$ 0.99.
+There, we compare B74 solution ($\boldsymbol{U}_\mathrm{B74}$), the rotation-perturbed potential flow $\boldsymbol{U}_1$ (\ref{syst:Lamb2}), and its correction $\boldsymbol{U}_2^{a\to0}$ (\ref{eq:Busse_ordre2}) with numerical (N) simulation (meridional plane, zoom up to $r=6a_s$).
 The B74 solution ($\boldsymbol{U}_\mathrm{B74}$) effectively captures the influence of rotation.
 Rotation significantly modifies the potential flow $\boldsymbol{U}_1$, which classically propagates in the axial direction.
-This modification results in a velocity distribution that spreads outward in the equatorial region.
+This modification results in a velocity distribution spreading outward in the equatorial region.